zulip/zulip/help/digest-emails.md

 Zulip has a beta feature to send weekly emails to users who haven't been active for 5 or more days.
-These emails include details on new streams created and highlights of traffic (of subscribed streams) that can intrigue users.
+These emails include details on new channels created and highlights of traffic (of subscribed channels) that can intrigue users.

 This feature is disabled by default, but an organization administrator